Camp Friends are Forever Friends

 • Opportunities for leadership and personal growth

-The J is open and accessible to everyone regardless of age, race, religion, national origin, gender, sexual orientation or special need.
-Yachad is our inclusion program that offers children with special needs and learning differences the opportunity to fully enjoy the Camp J experience.
+The Trager Family JCC is open and accessible to everyone regardless of age, race, religion, national origin, gender identity, sexual orientation or special need.
+Camp J is an inclusive camp that offers children with special needs and learning differences the opportunity to fully enjoy the Camp J experience.

-The J is the perfect facility for your child’s summer camp experience, rain or shine.
-Our 17-acres include two softball fields, two soccer fields, two gaga pits, two playgrounds, a fire pit and a covered pavilion with picnic tables.
+The 30-acre Trager Family JCC campus includes green spaces, two gaga pits, an educational garden, and programming tents.
 The outdoor pool complex includes a nine-lane, 25-meter heated lap pool, a family pool with a diving well and the Seng Jewelers Wading Pool for our youngest swimmers.
-Camp’s indoor space includes two full-sized gymnasiums, auditorium with theatre stage, indoor child-friendly activity spaces, a heated indoor pool and a full dance studio.
+Camp’s indoor space includes two full-sized gymnasiums, 2 auditoriums with theatre stages, indoor child-friendly activity spaces, a heated indoor zero-depth entry pool and more.

 MORNING & afternoon CIRCLE

 Our on-site garden provides hands-on experiences include watering, tending and picking fruits and vegetables.
 The campers learn how to grow and care for all the nutritional foods grown in the garden.
-The fruits and vegetables are enjoyed by our campers and also donated to the Fresh Stop Market.
+The fruits and vegetables are enjoyed by our campers and the community.